The Devolved Council is the main decision-making body of the RCPsych in Scotland.

 Pauline is a regional advisor and CASC examiner for the Royal College of Psychiatrists.

-- The RCPsych in Scotland’s communications with other agencies, including the Scottish Parliament Cross Party Group on Mental Health and the Scottish Government
+- The RCPsych in Scotland’s communications with other agencies, including the Scottish Government

 - Consultation responses and submitting them all by deadline

-- Liaising with the Policy Unit in the College
+- Liaising with the Policy team in the College

 - Managing the office and staff